 Giving someone a business card is great.
 But what’s the point if they can’t remember who gave them the card?
 People tend to hoard business cards, and you can’t expect them to remember what you looked like months or years after you met.

 Having a photo of yourself on the card helps them instantly revisit the time and place where you first met.
-Once that happens, your card ceases being just a piece of high-quality paper.
+Once that happens, your card ceases to be just a piece of high-quality paper.
 It becomes a memory that connects them with someone (you) whose business they might want to patronize.
+Besides the business card, you can include it in your business and leaflet, for more information you can visit here.

 They Help You Position Yourself as a Caring Brand